 - Turn on the water heater.
 Relight the pilot light too and wait to see if the water will heat up.
 If it does, congratulations!
 The cleaning solved the problem.
 However, if it doesn’t, then you might have to replace the thermocouple.

-If you’re sure the thermocouple is bad, have hot water flowing in your home again by following these steps to replace it.
-You must turn off the power as described above.
+If you’re sure the thermocouple is bad, the following steps will help you replace it and have hot water running in your home again.
+You must turn off the power before proceeding with this process.

 - Detach the thermocouple from the whole.
 Use wrenches or screwdrivers (depending on which you need) to loosen the nuts and screws on both ends that connect the thermocouple to the water heater.

 - Slide the thermocouple out of position.
 This will disconnect it on both ends.